Our experts are available from 9am-6:30pm Monday to Friday

 Yes, all home broadband packages now come with wireless capability.
 You can still connect a cable directly to your router, however, which will enable a faster, more reliable connection than wifi.
 The faster your broadband connection is, the more devices it will be able to support at once over wifi.

-Less than 5% of UK properties are unable to access fibre broadband.
-These are usually remote or rural parts of the country that don’t have access to the fibre cable network yet, though some urban areas are also not connected due to complexities in laying the necessary fibre cabling.
+Less than 2% of UK properties are unable to access fibre broadband, while the picture with Full Fibre is very different; only around one in three homes able to get it.
+Those who cannot get standard fibre are usually remote or rural parts of the country that don’t have access to the fibre cable network yet, though some urban areas are also not connected due to complexities in laying the necessary fibre cabling.

 Many UK broadband providers offer broadband bundled together with other services.
 Combining them in this way can often save you money, as well as offering the convenience of paying one monthly bill.
 You’ll also only have to contact one provider with questions or if things go wrong.